moq-wg/moq-charter/charter.md

 * one or more media description formats,
 * an interoperable way to request media and encodings,
 * adaptation strategies for different media qualities,
+* timestamp of media,
 * prioritization of media,
 * optional use of datagrams or streams for audio media
 * a cache friendly media mechanisms.